 It's painfully boring, and the darker side?
 When people/media are praising a plain pair of jeans, a plain tee/tank, and a plain pair of sneakers- no accessories, no color, no prints, no design details, no textures, no nothing, as stylish, it is code for thin bodies.
 The models praised for their "style" in plain jeans and tees are not showing style.
 They haven't thought about it.
 No artistic lens is being applied.
 That is not style, and if not style, what?
 Praised for their physique.
 Let's be clear- I don't have a problem with people being praised for their physique, but I do have a big problem with physique being coded as style.
 Style is beyond physique.
 Style is personal art.
 I suppose physique can be art, but it's an entirely different realm and I want it untied and uncoded from fashion.

 Fixing the Problem

 Hey, it's ok, now that we've isolated the problem, we can fix it.
 A generic fix would be to apply KLM Addition.
 Instantly better.
-The more involved way is to apply Fantastical Beauty.
+The more involved way is to apply Fantastical Beauty with both fantasy type and animal familiar.
 Gigi Hadid is most likely a Dragon Princess in FB.
 Her plain style of dressing is anathema to her best fantasy look.
 We can do casual or formal and everything in between for each type.
 For Gigi, I'm going to stick with casual, because that's what she is often praised for.